-- To receive and adopt the Annual Report and Accounts for the year ended 31 December 2019 together with the Directors' Report and the Report of the Independent Auditor; - To declare a final dividend of 4.5 pence per ordinary share for the year to 31 December 2019, payable on 22 May 2020 to shareholders whose names appear on the Register of Members at the close of business on 8 May 2020; - To re-elect as a Director, Kevin Acton, who retires in accordance with the Company's articles of association and offers himself for re-election: - 4.
-To re-elect as a Director, Anthony Townsend, who retires in accordance with the Company's articles of association and offers himself for re-election; - 5.
-To elect as a Director, Gareth Davis, who was appointed as a Director since the last Annual General Meeting; - 6.
-To reappoint BDO LLP as the Company's auditor in accordance with Section 489 of the Companies Act 2006 (the "Act"), to hold office from the conclusion of the Meeting until the conclusion of the next Annual General Meeting; - 7.
+- To receive and adopt the Annual Report and Accounts for the year ended 31 December 2019 together with the Directors' Report and the Report of the Independent Auditor; - To declare a final dividend of 4.5 pence per ordinary share for the year to 31 December 2019, payable on 22 May 2020 to shareholders whose names appear on the Register of Members at the close of business on 8 May 2020; - To re-elect as a Director, Kevin Acton, who retires in accordance with the Company's articles of association and offers himself for re-election; - To re-elect as a Director, Anthony Townsend, who retires in accordance with the Company's articles of association and offers himself for re-election; - To elect as a Director, Gareth Davis, who was appointed as a Director since the last Annual General Meeting; - To reappoint BDO LLP as the Company's auditor in accordance with Section 489 of the Companies Act 2006 (the "Act"), to hold office from the conclusion of the Meeting until the conclusion of the next Annual General Meeting; - 7.
 To authorise the Directors to determine the remuneration of the - 8.
 That, in substitution for any existing authorities to allot shares or to grant rights to subscribe for or to convert any security into shares in the Company (but without prejudice to the validity of any allotment or any agreement to allot shares entered into pursuant to such previous authorities), the Directors of the Company be and are generally and unconditionally authorised in accordance with section 551 of the Act to exercise all powers of the Company to: - a.
 Allot shares or to grant rights to subscribe for or to convert any security into shares in the Company up to an aggregate nominal amount of £2,501,033; and - b.
-Allot equity securities (as defined in section 560 of the Act) up to an aggregate nominal amount of £5,002,066 (such amount to be reduced by the nominal amount of any shares allotted or rights granted under paragraph (a) above) in connection with an offer by way of a rights issue or other pre-emptive offering to: - the holders of ordinary shares in the capital of the Company in proportion (as nearly as practicable) to the respective numbers of ordinary shares held by them; and holders of other equity securities, as required by the rights of those securities or, subject to such rights, as the Directors of the Company otherwise consider necessary, and so that, in each case, the Directors of the Company may impose any limits or restrictions and make any arrangements which they consider necessary or appropriate to deal with treasury shares, fractional entitlements, record dates, legal, regulatory or practical problems in, or under the laws of, any territory or any of the requirements of any regulatory body or stock exchange or any other matter, and this authority shall take effect on the date of passing of this Resolution and shall (unless previously revoked, renewed or varied) expire on the earlier of the conclusion of the Company's next Annual General Meeting or the date falling 15 months after the date of passing of this Resolution, save that the Company may, at any time prior to the expiry of such authority, make an offer or enter into an agreement which would or might require the allotment of ordinary shares in pursuance of such an offer or agreement as if such authority had not expired.
+Allot equity securities (as defined in section 560 of the Act) up to an aggregate nominal amount of £5,002,066 (such amount to be reduced by the nominal amount of any shares allotted or rights granted under paragraph (a) above) in connection with an offer by way of a rights issue or other pre-emptive offering to: - the holders of ordinary shares in the capital of the Company in proportion (as nearly as practicable) to the respective numbers of ordinary shares held by them; and and so that, in each case, the Directors of the Company may impose any limits or restrictions and make any arrangements which they consider necessary or appropriate to deal with treasury shares, fractional entitlements, record dates, legal, regulatory or practical problems in, or under the laws of, any territory or any of the requirements of any regulatory body or stock exchange or any other matter, and this authority shall take effect on the date of passing of this Resolution and shall (unless previously revoked, renewed or varied) expire on the earlier of the conclusion of the Company's next Annual General Meeting or the date falling 15 months after the date of passing of this Resolution, save that the Company may, at any time prior to the expiry of such authority, make an offer or enter into an agreement which would or might require the allotment of ordinary shares in pursuance of such an offer or agreement as if such authority had not expired.